sg-crest A Singapore Government Agency Website

 Here’s a quick run-up below on what days you should stop and start work, according to popular fengshui sites online, as well as some of the observances to take note of if you’re keen to practice them!

-According to one fengshui site, the date one downs tools is affected by your personal zodiac animal sign.
+According to one fengshui site, the date one stops work is affected by your personal zodiac animal sign.
 And yes, this applies even if you’re working from home!

 If you are the boss/towkay/chief executive, the belief is that if you re-open doors and start work on an inauspicious day, you increase the chances of bad business for the rest of the year!

-We can hear you tapping impatiently: which dates are auspicious this year?
-Well, this year’s Chinese New Year (which is the year of the Rabbit) starts on Sunday 22 January 2023 and lasts till 15 February 2023.
+We can hear you tapping impatiently: Which dates are auspicious this year?
+Well, this year’s Chinese New Year (which is the Year of the Dragon) starts on Saturday 10th February 2024 and lasts till 24 February 2024.

-According to this site, the best dates and time to stop work in January 2023 would be
+According to this site, the best dates and times to stop work in February 2024 are:

-The best dates to start work again after the Lunar New Year celebrations would be:
+The best dates to start work again after the Lunar New Year celebrations are:

 Wondering what the clashing zodiac above refers to?
 The advice from the wizened ones is that it’s best to pick a day that doesn’t conflict with your boss/towkay/chief executive.
 If there’s a conflict between the employee and the boss, the employee is supposed to delay their return to work by a day if possible.

-There’s also a warning from another fengshui site: Monday, the 23rd of January 2023, and Sunday, the 5th of February 2023, are blackout dates when it comes to work.
+There’s also a warning from another fengshui site: The 24th of February 2024 is considered a blackout date when it comes to returning to work.
 This means that you’re advised to avoid all work activities on those dates (yes, this includes checking work emails, apparently)!

 What to do when stopping work, and starting work during the Chinese New Year period?